-19(1) A council may delegate any of its powers and duties to one or more persons, panels or committees, except the power to make regulations or by-laws and to adopt a code of ethics or standards of practice.

-(2) A council may impose conditions on a delegation under subsection (1).
+- 19(1) The council may delegate any of its powers and duties to one or more persons, panels or committees, except the power to make regulations or bylaws or to adopt a code of ethics or standards of practice. - (2) The council may impose conditions on a delegation under subsection (1).

-(3) When a council delegates a power or duty, it may authorize the person or committee to further delegate the power or duty, subject to any conditions imposed by the council.

-(4) Any reference in this Act or any other enactment to a council is deemed to be also a reference to a delegate and to a delegate of the delegate under this section.
+- (3) When the council delegates a power or duty, it may authorize the person, panel or committee to further delegate the power or duty, subject to any conditions imposed by the council. - (4) Despite subsections (1) and (3), the council and a panel of the council may not delegate its powers or duties with respect to a review or appeal under Part 4. - (5) Any reference in this Act or any other enactment to the council is deemed to be also a reference to a delegate and to a delegate of the delegate under this section.